Sean Washatka

 There will also be an accelerated push towards sustainability in the heavy civil sector.
 This includes a focus on green building practices, energy-efficient materials and recycled materials.
 More sustainable designs will be prioritized to reduce the environmental footprint of construction projects.
 Adopting prefabricated construction methods will streamline the building process, reducing waste and improving efficiency.

 Lastly, skilled labor shortages and workforce development will remain central issues.
 There will be a growing need for training programs and education initiatives to attract new talent into the industry and retain existing workers.
 As the industry becomes more technology-driven, there will be an increasing demand for a workforce skilled in both traditional construction methods and new technologies.
-Emery Sapp & Sons (ESS) has identified this need and instilled training and development programs across the company.
+Emery Sapp & Sons has identified this need and instilled training and development programs across the company.
 These programs range from technical training for roles such as heavy equipment operators to soft skills training built for supervisors.
 A continued focus on developing our workforce will help our industry grow.

 The heavy civil construction industry is poised for significant transformation, with an emphasis on efficiency, sustainability and technological advancement.
 These trends will not only improve the way we build infrastructure but will also make construction safer, more resilient and better aligned with the needs of future generations.

 One of the key drivers of change will be digital transformation and the increasing integration of advanced technologies.
-Tools like augmented reality (AR), artificial intelligence (AI), Building Information Modeling (BIM) and drones will enhance project planning and execution.
+Tools like augmented reality (AR), artificial intelligence (AI), Building Information Modeling (BIM), and drones will enhance project planning and execution.
 At ESS, we’ve improved our driver safety practices through Samsara AI technology.
 We can now identify, gauge and correct unsafe driving through safety scores generated by the new resource.
-These technologies are expected to become even more prevalent, improving safety, streamlining communication among stakeholders and helping to identify risks and cost-saving opportunities earlier in the project lifecycle.
+These technologies are expected to become even more prevalent, improving safety, streamlining communication among stakeholders, and helping to identify risks and cost-saving opportunities earlier in the project lifecycle.

 Q: How do you anticipate changes in government policies and funding will affect large-scale infrastructure development?

 Government policies and funding changes will impact large-scale infrastructure development, with a growing focus on climate resilience and environmental sustainability.
 As extreme weather events become more frequent, governments will likely update regulations and design standards to ensure that infrastructure can withstand these challenges.
-This will lead to a greater emphasis on using durable materials, adaptive designs and technologies that prioritize long-term resilience.
+This will lead to a greater emphasis on using durable materials, adaptive designs, and technologies that prioritize long-term resilience.
 Governments will also likely incentivize sustainable practices by directing funding toward projects that meet green standards, such as energy-efficient materials.

 Funding mechanisms may shift toward supporting climate-conscious infrastructure.
 These funding structures will encourage projects that not only address immediate needs but also focus on reducing environmental impact.
 As governments push for measurable environmental outcomes, infrastructure projects will need to demonstrate sustainability and climate resilience to secure public funding, reshaping how large-scale projects are planned and executed moving forward.